SumoLogic/sumologic-documentation/docs/alerts/monitors/create-monitor.md

 1. Select a **Monitor Type** (Logs, Metrics, or SLO). <br/><img src={useBaseUrl('img/monitors/trigger-conditions-monitor.png')} alt="icon" width="300"/>
 1. Select a **Detection Method** (Static or Outlier). <br/><img src={useBaseUrl('img/monitors/outlier-detection-method.png')} alt="icon" width="200"/>
    * **Static** allows you to set specific threshold conditions.
 Use this detection method when you are alerting on KPIs that have well defined and constant thresholds for what's good and bad.
 For example, infrastructure metrics like CPU utilization, and memory.
-   * An **Outlier** is an unusual change or a spike in a time series of a key indicator.
+   * **Outlier** lets you detect an unusual change or a spike in a time series of a key indicator.
 Use this detection method when you are alerting on KPIs that don't have well-defined constant thresholds for what's good and bad.
 You want the Monitor to automatically detect and alert on unusual changes or spikes on the alerting query.
 For example, application KPIs like page request, throughput, and latency.

 ## Step 3: Provide a Query